Skip to main content

 • Native to Brazil

-• The Brazilian pepper thrips feeds on the growing tips of Brazilian peppertree. &nbsp
+• The Brazilian peppertree thrip feeds on the growing tips of Brazilian peppertree.

 • Both adults and immatures feed and damage Brazilian peppertree.

-• Feeding by the Brazilian pepper thrips can cause growing tips of the plant to die and can significantly reduce plant growth and vigor.
+• Feeding by the Brazilian peppertree thrips can cause growing tips of the plant to die and can significantly reduce plant growth and vigor.

 • Immatures feed by piercing young shoots and sucking plant sap.